Lead scoring reports

-The graph illustrates the number of contacts that passed any stage threshold in a time range you specify, that is, the “movement” of contacts from stage to stage.
-If a contact passes in one day three stages, for example, the contact accounts for the graphs of all three stages.
+The graph illustrates the number of visitors that passed any stage threshold in a time range you specify, that is, the “movement” of visitors from stage to stage.
+If a visitor passes in one day three stages, for example, the visitor accounts for the graphs of all three stages.

 In the graph, above, only FirstStage and ThirdStage are visible.

-This report gives you a snapshot of how all your contacts are distributed to the engagement stages of this lead scoring type.
-The report also includes unknown contacts.
+This report gives you a snapshot of how all your visitors are distributed to the engagement stages of this lead scoring type.
+The report also includes unknown visitors.

-NOTE: Only contacts that passed thresholds of stages of this scoring type are included in this report.
+NOTE: Only visitors that passed thresholds of stages of this scoring type are included in this report.

-In the report above, you derive the following information about contacts and the first stage threshold:
+In the report above, you derive the following information about visitors and the first stage threshold:

 All rules associated to this lead scoring type are part of the report.
 Rules are listed along with their conditions.
 You can sort rules by:

 - Highest or lowest points earned altogether by visitors for this rule